-How Do You Get Access to SEPA Direct Debit?
+How do you get access to SEPA Direct Debit?

 Direct access

-Direct access is a method where the merchant manages SEPA Direct Debit collection completely in-house.
-To do this, a merchant will need to set up a Creditor Identifier with a preferred bank.
+A merchant may wish to manage SEPA Direct Debit collection in-house.
+To do this a merchant will need to set up a Creditor Identifier with a preferred bank.
 For details on getting a Creditor Identifier please see our guide to Creditor Identifiers.

-Once granted a Creditor Identifier, the merchant will need to ensure that its systems and processes are SEPA compliant.
+Once granted a Creditor Identifier the merchant will need to ensure that its systems and processes are SEPA compliant.
 For further details on what this will involve see our guide to getting ready for SEPA.
-The organization will also need to ensure that it has the technical expertise in-house to collect, store, submit payment information correctly, and correctly interpret messages from banks.
-This may require hiring staff and undertaking training.
+The organisation will also need to ensure that it has the technical expertise in-house to collect, store, submit payment information correctly, and correctly interpret messages from banks.
+This may require staff hiring and training.

-Setting up direct access to SEPA Direct Debit with your bank can be time-consuming and expensive.
-For large companies with a high volume of payments, the low transaction fees associated with direct access may outweigh the initial set up and overhead challenges and costs.
+Setting up direct access to SEPA Direct Debit with your bank may involve a time consuming and expensive initial set up.
+Nevertheless, for large companies with a high volume of payments, the low transaction fees associated with direct access may outweigh the initial set up and overhead challenges and costs.

 Direct Debit bureaus

-Direct Debit bureaus are specialists in Direct Debit, acting as a more simplified access point to Direct Debit compared to businesses attempting direct access.
-There are a number of non-European Direct Debit bureaus that support SEPA - most through partnerships with local European providers.

-Payment Service Providers are generalists who tend to aggregate many different payment methods available in different countries.
+Payment Service Providers (PSPs) are generalists who aggregate many different payment methods available in different countries.
 Some PSPs include SEPA Direct Debit as part of their offering, such as Adyen.
-PSPs are a great way to offer your customers multiple payment methods (e.g. cards, Direct Debit, and other local payment instruments), but they may not support certain Direct Debit schemes or provide specialist Direct Debit support to their customers.
+PSPs are a great way to do multiple payment methods (cards, direct debit, local payment instruments) in one go but they may not support local Direct Debit schemes such as Bacs in the UK, or provide specialist Direct Debit support to customers.

 GoCardless